EvanForsythe/BB485/week06.md

 print(topo_str)
 ```

-- Get the topology counts.
+Get the topology counts.
 How many tree have each topology?

-- Create a figure
+Create a figure:
 Use google to figure out how to impliment this in python

 ## <ins>**Weekly write-up assignment**</ins> <a name="writeup"></a>